nathanielkess/CSS-Style-Guide/README.md

 ## 1. General principles
 Separate **components** and **layout**:
 * Define page components as standalone pieces that are unaware of their position or size.
-* Apply a layout layer to position and size components on a page,.
+* Apply a layout layer to position and size components on a page.

 <a name="Components"></a>
 ####i.
 Components